 You may only see random bites in scattered places rather than a distinct pattern.
 This doesn’t mean that your bites haven’t come from bed bugs.
 You should look for other signs, such as shed skins or dark spots on your bedding.

 Bed bug bites can vary based on skin type, allergic reactions, and how recently the bed bugs have fed.
-Here are the main features:
+Some individuals may experience severe itchiness as a reaction to the bites.
+Here are the main features, and keep in mind that scratching the bites excessively can increase the risk of secondary infections.

 Young bed bugs leave smaller bites.
 Adult bed bugs cause larger, more inflamed welts.
 The bites can range in size from a few millimetres to 1 centimetre in diameter.